lxn1021/Python-Basics/README.md

 ## **Python Basics**

-This repository contains the coding examples from the tutorial **Python for Data Analysis** by Wes McKinney.
+This repository contains the coding examples from the tutorial **Python for Data Analysis** by Wes McKinney, an **Automate The Boring Stuff with Python** by Al Sweigart.

 [NumPy Basics: Arrays and Vectorized Computation](https://github.com/lxn1021/Python-Basics/blob/master/NumPy%20Basics.ipynb)